abid-mujtaba/local-chromecast/README.md

 I have ONLY had success with mp3 and mp4 files.
 In particular I was unable to play avi files using this technique probably because HTML5 (which is what the ChromeCast uses) has no avi support in any browser.

+## Requirements

+- Chromecast device
+- Chrome browser
+- "Google Cast" extension on the Chrome browser
+- Ubuntu (the Makefile uses apt-get).
+A little work will make this function on any Linux variant.

 ## Installation

 The project comes with a Makefile which can be used to install and run it.
 Simply navigate to the project root folder and issue: